607011/pwned/README.md

 ### Auxiliary programs

+**test-set-extractor**: command-line interface to extract a test set from a MD5:count file containing existent and non-existents hashes (used by benchmark)

 **benchmark**: command-line interface to run performance tests with different search algorithms

-**test-set-extractor**: command-line interface to extract a test set from a MD5:count file containing existent and non-existents hashes

 **be2le**: command-line interface to convert a binary MD5:count file from Big-Endian to Little-Endian representation